Single- versus Multi-Carrier Terahertz-Band Communications: A Comparative Study: Simulation Results and Discussion

 \section{Simulation Results and Discussion}

-This section presents the results of extensive simulations investigating relevant modulation KPIs under realistic THz conditions.
+This section presents the results of extensive simulations investigating relevant waveform KPIs under realistic THz conditions.
 The default simulation settings are listed in Table~\ref{table:simulationpara_wf} (modifications are declared subsequently and channel parameters are taken form~\cite{tarboush2021teramimo}).
-We list in Table~\ref{table:PerfEvalPara} a summary of the WF comparisons under the studied KPIs.
+We list in Table~\ref{table:PerfEvalPara} a summary of the waveform comparisons under the studied KPIs.